 eToro provides a comprehensive product range that includes more than 2702 stocks, 49 currencies, 32 commodities, 13 indices, and 264 exchange-traded funds (ETFs).
 In addition to spot trading, the firm allows customers to trade with any amount without buying or selling the underlying asset through CFDs (Contracts for Differences).

-Keeping its trading cost in line with the industry standards, the company offers variable spreads with no commission charging policy.
+Keeping its trading cost in line with the industry standards, the company offers variable spreads.
 For example, the broker charges spread from 1.0 pips on major currency pairs, while spread from 2.0 pips is payable on trading commodities and spread from 0.75 pips to trade indices.
 The company also allows you to trade on leverage.
 The maximum available leverage for forex pairs is up to 1:30, while clients can trade stocks, indices, and commodities using a leverage of up to 1:5, 1:20, and 1:10, respectively.
 The only drawback of signing up with eToro is the limited customer support available only to eToro’s club members.
 For instance, the company doesn’t offer a live chat feature to non club members.
 You can also read the full eToro review on our website.

 |Leverage (Up to)||1:30||1:5||1:20 – Gold